New floods strike southern Russia, four killed

 Putin, in power since 2000 and back in the presidency since May after four years as prime minister, has visited the area three times since the July flooding, reassuring residents they would receive new or repaired homes.

-Putin weathered the biggest protests to his 12 years in power over the winter.
+Putin weathered the biggest protests to his 12-year rule over the winter.
 Active opposition has mainly been confined to big cities and the president is eager not to let it spill into the regions, where he enjoys strong support.